ml-opensource/android-template/.github/pull-request-template.md

 - [ ] Removed commented out code
 - [ ] Removed unnecessary logging
 - [ ] Tested flows in airplane mode and bad connection
-- [ ] Updates documentation (please add a link if other than README 😊)
+- [ ] Updated documentation (please add a link if other than README 😊)

 **Related to other PRs:**